Introduction

 Is owning a rental property a good investment?

-Rental property can be a strong investment when you research markets carefully and manage expenses well — it offers passive income, equity growth, and tax benefits.
+Rental property can be a strong investment when you research markets carefully and manage expenses well, offering passive income, equity growth, and tax benefits.
 The tradeoffs include significant upfront capital (15-20% down), active or professional management, and less liquidity than stocks.

 What rental properties are most profitable?